Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Analytical Model of the Integrated Coax-Waveguide Tuner

 \subsection{Higher-Order-Mode (HOM) Check}

-A waveguide-port mode decomposition in COMSOL Multiphysics was used to quantify higher‑order content in the WR-42 section behind the doorknob.
-Across 17.6--18.2~GHz, and for backshort offsets \(l_{\rm s} \ge 9\)~mm, the cumulative amplitude of the first higher-order modes (TE\(_{20}\), TE\(_{01}\)) remained at least 40~dB below the dominant TE\(_{10}\) mode.
-This validates the single-mode assumption used in (11) and confirms that the matching behavior in (12) is not materially impacted by modal cross-talk.
-The analytic optimum derived from (9) and (12) predicts \(|S_{11}(f_0)| < -25\)~dB and agrees with FEM sweeps within \(\sim 1\)~dB.
+To validate the single-mode assumption used in the analytical model, a waveguide-port mode decomposition in COMSOL Multiphysics was examined to quantify higher-order content in the WR-42 section behind the doorknob.
+Across 17.6--18.2~GHz, and even for extended backshort offsets $l_{\mathrm{s}} \ge 9$~mm, the cumulative amplitude of the first higher-order modes (TE$_{20}$, TE$_{01}$) remained at least 40~dB below the dominant TE$_{10}$ mode.
+This suppression is further confirmed by the close agreement between the synthesis and full-wave results: the analytic optimum derived from \eqref{eq:match_conditions} (which assumes purely single-mode propagation) predicts $|S_{11}(f_0)| < -25$~dB and agrees with full-wave FEM sweeps within $\sim 1$~dB.
+This quantitative consistency indicates that the combined $R_{\mathrm{rad}}(h)$ and effective $X_{\mathrm{p}}(h)$ trends are sufficient to predict the tuning behavior without explicit inclusion of modal cross-talk.